Montenegrin Air Force: Aircraft inventory

 Following the dissolution of the state union of Serbia and Montenegro, the newly formed Republic of Montenegro was left with a considerable number of aircraft at the Golubovci airbase, more than required for its own needs.
 After the break-up, speculation arose regarding the division of the aircraft, but the Serbian Ministry of Defense issued a statement declaring that the eventual division of the fleet was not in either country's interest.
 However, a total of 11 G-4 Super Galebs, of which 8 are airworthy, were still located at the base in 2008.
-An official decision regarding their fate has not been made, but most likely they will not be operated by Montenegro due to expensive operating costs.
+In 2010 Serbia took delivery of six G-4 Super Galebs for shares in the Novi Prvoborac company, airport equipment and "various documentation".
+In 2012 the remaining of the Soko G-4 were placed into storage. the decision to sell them also came in 2012.
 The four Utva 75 trainer aircraft have a better chance to become operational, although no decision about them has been made yet.
+Since 2018, the Montenegrin Air Force has significantly enhanced its rotorcraft fleet with the acquisition of three Bell 412 helicopters.